Grace Kelly’s Wedding

 Legendary Brides by Letitia Baldrige

-This book provides a comprehensive exploration of Grace’s wedding to Rainier in the chapter “From Star to Princess: The Wedding of Grace Kelly,” along with other famous weddings such as those of Jacqueline Kennedy and Princess Diana.
-Authored by Letitia Baldrige, known for her expertise in etiquette and social grace, the book offers practical advice, authoritative insights, and amusing anecdotes on every aspect of planning a modern wedding.
-Drawing from a century of memorable weddings, including Grace’s iconic ceremony, Baldrige reinterprets unique touches and provides timeless ideas for gowns, flowers, cakes, music, invitations, table settings, and more.
-Lavishly illustrated with rare photographs and illustrations, the book recreates the fascinating details and atmosphere of these legendary weddings, making it a delightful read and an indispensable sourcebook for brides-to-be seeking inspiration from the past.
+This book covers Grace’s wedding to Rainier in the chapter “From Star to Princess: The Wedding of Grace Kelly,” along with other famous weddings such as those of Jacqueline Kennedy and Princess Diana.
+Authored by Letitia Baldrige, known for her expertise in etiquette and social grace, the book offers practical advice, insights, and anecdotes on every aspect of planning a modern wedding.
+Drawing from a century of memorable weddings, including Grace’s ceremony, Baldrige reinterprets unique touches and provides ideas for gowns, flowers, cakes, music, invitations, table settings, and more.
+Illustrated with rare photographs and illustrations, the book recreates the details and atmosphere of these weddings, making it a useful sourcebook for brides-to-be seeking inspiration from the past.

 Marry Me!: Courtships and Proposals of Legendary Couples